You asked: How do I write in a crisp, clear, conversational style?

 And read mindfully.
 Read critically.

-That means re-reading passages that you think really work.
+That means re-reading passages you think really work well.
 Ask yourself why.

 And notice passages that don’t work for you.
 Why not?
 How would you re-word them?
 How would you make them more sparkling?

-Reading this way will pay off in many ways, by:
+Reading this way will pay off in many ways:

-• Proving that it’s possible to convey information in an engaging way
+- Showing you how to convey detailed information in an engaging way

 Find some magazines that feature great writing

-All these present information about finance, science, and technology in a clear and engaging way.
+All four present information about finance, science, and technology in a clear and engaging way.
 And they feature lively writing about more “squishy” topics like culture and politics as well.

 Read non-fiction books of all types